Last Modified: 10/14/2014

 Buffer Overflow Protection on systems with the NX chip

-The protection offered by DEP and VSE Buffer Overflow Protection (BOP) do not directly overlap or conflict.
-VSE detects one particular attribute of buffer-overrun exploits; programs attempting to perform logical operations and gain control.
+The protection offered by DEP and VSE Buffer Overflow Protection (BOP) does not directly overlap or conflict.
+VSE detects one particular attribute of buffer-overrun exploits: programs attempting to perform logical operations and gain control.
 Hardware DEP detects a different attribute: programs attempting to gain control and perform logical operations.
 Both methods can detect and block exploits because a successful exploit depends on both attributes.
 The method that detects any particular exploit depends on which attribute emerges first.
 This is determined by the nature of the vulnerability being exploited and the technique required to exploit it.

 For more information on DEP, go to http://support.microsoft.com/kb/875352.